OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm run configure-sso
     ```

-3. Enter your Azure credentials when prompted.
+3. A web browser window will open and prompt you to enter your Azure credentials.
+Enter your Azure credentials when prompted.
 These credentials will be used to register a new application in Azure and configure the settings required by SSO.
 Additionally, files within the add-in project that the Yeoman generator created will automatically be updated with the required data (i.e., application ID and port).

-4. Run the following command to start the local web server and sideload your add-in in the Office client application.
+4. Return to the command prompt and run the following command to start the local web server and sideload your add-in.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.